kdm9/blindschleiche/README.md

 ## Why Blindschleiche

 1) [They're awesome animals](https://www.google.com/search?q=blindschleiche&tbm=isch)
-2) Their English name is Slow Worm, which is appopriate for this set of low-performance tools in Python.
-Also they're kinda a snake (not really).
+2) Their English name is Slow Worm, which is appropriate for this set of low-performance tools in Python.
+3) All tools implemented in python must be named with a snake pun, and they're kinda a snake (not really, they're legless lizards)